momibun926/redmine_issue_evm/README.md

 * spent time

 If you input these into your project, it can help you to calculate both a single issue’s EVM and whole project’s one.

-PV: Dividing estimated time by the days (from start date to due date(or effective date of version )) to get daily workload
+* PV: Dividing estimated time by the days (from start date to due date(or effective date of version )) to get daily workload
-EV: After issues are closed, you can get EV.
-When the progress rate is set, it is calculated by estimated time * progress rate on the day when the progress is set.
+* EV: After issues are closed, you can get EV.
+When the progress rate is set, it is calculated by estimated time. (progress rate on the day when the progress is set.)
+* AC: Total work hours of PV issues.

 **Example**